 Perhaps the biggest mistake anyone can make when attempting the short sale of a home is choosing an inexperienced agent.
 And even choosing an agent with success in short selling low to moderately priced San Diego homes can result in failure with a luxury home, a second home, or an investment property.

-We are San Diego short sale specialists.
-Unlike many agents, we don’t subcontract out our short sale negotiations, but handle all negotiations in-house.
-Through our experience in handling hundreds of short sales, we have developed effective processes for dealing with high dollar San Diego short sales.
-As a result, we have a 98% success rate.
+Tom Dunlap is a San Diego short sale specialist.
+Unlike many agents, he doesn’t subcontract out his short sale negotiations, but handles all negotiations personally.
+Through his experience in handling hundreds of short sales, he has developed effective processes for dealing with high dollar San Diego short sales.
+As a result, Tom has a 98% success rate.

 Preparation, Presentation, and Skilled Negotiation Lead to Success

 When the request is presented properly and negotiated skillfully, bank negotiators usually conclude that allowing a San Diego short sale is the best business decision for them, as well as for the property owner.
 And of course it is.
 Foreclosure is not without cost to the bank, and a vacant home requires maintenance and upkeep.
 Then, it sells for a lower price than an occupied home.

 During the past several years of handling short sales, Tom has learned that each bank has a different way of handling short sales.
 Some are aggressive on certain issues and not on others.
 His knowledge of these differences is one reason why he succeeds in closing San Diego short sales while others fail.

 By knowing their policies and procedures, and by knowing who to contact at each bank, Tom can present the picture in a manner that leads to “yes.”

 We’ll be happy to answer your questions, explain the real estate short sale process, and let you know what information will be required from you in order to submit a winning request package to your bank – or banks.

 You can reach us by writing firstname.lastname@example.org or by calling 619-929-1413.

 P.S.
 Are you SURE you need a strategic default?